Tsanichara/rock-paper-scissors/README.md

 # Rock Paper Scissors simulator
 This page simulates games of rock paper scissors against the computer until someone reaches 5 points.
-It was created using HTML, css, and JavaScript.
+It was created using HTML, CSS, and JavaScript.